nightguarder/gingerbreadClicker/README.md

 # Gingerbread Clicker
-A simple cookieClicker done as a school project.
+A simple cookieClicker done as a school project in 1 day.
 - Hi!
 This is yet another simple app made for fun!
 # Cookie Clicker App
 ![App Screenshot](app/images/maiinActivity.png)